Unique Cultural Tours

 You can see our full recommendations for what to do here.

-In the late afternoon, we’ll head out for a sunset boat tour of the bay before a delicious farewell dinner with live music at Candé Restaurant.
+In the late afternoon, we’ll head out for a sunset boat tour of the bay before a delicious farewell dinner at a cozy gourmet restaurant in the muraled neighborhood.
+Want to stay out even later?
+Cafe Havana is just a couple blocks from our hotel and have bands playing our favorite Cuban salsa music (in Colombia…it’s just fun).

 Day 9: Fly Home